 1/4 cup sugar

-Combine water, sake, soy, mirin, and sugar in a medium bowl and whisk until sugar is dissolved.
+Combine water, rice wine, soy, mirin, and sugar in a medium bowl and whisk until sugar is dissolved.
 Set aside.

 Bring 1 quart of water to a boil in a medium saucepan over high heat.
 Carefully lower eggs into water with a slotted spoon.
 Reduce heat to maintain a bare simmer.
 Cook for exactly 7 minutes and 30 seconds.
 Drain hot water and transfer eggs to a bowl filled with ice water.
 Cool for 3 minutes and then carefully peel eggs (the whites will be quite delicate).